OlliMeeco/meecodocs/guides/items-and-slots.md

 As Slots are keyed by their names, names should be unique per Item.

-Slots can also be deleted by calling `DELETE /slot/id`
+Slots can also be deleted by calling `DELETE /slot/id`.
+This deletes the Slot (and it's data) from the parent Item.

-TODO what effect does this have?
+Slots in Item Templates cannot be deleted.

 ## Encryption of User Data